Did you know that there are 76.4 million freelancers in the US? That’s 22.4% of the population!

 Sign up for freelancing sites

-If you’ve picked a freelancing job rather than self employment, start by signing up to freelancing sites like Fiverr and Upwork.
+If you’ve picked a freelancing job rather than self-employment, start by signing up to freelancing sites like Fiverr and Upwork.
 Fiverr is best for one-time order jobs, while Upwork is better suited to more complex, long-term projects.
 There are also countless industry-specific freelancing sites, which you can find with a quick Google search.

-You should create a profile that highlights your skills and experiences, and list services or gigs that clients can order for a realistic price.
-You should also start applying to jobs; it can take some consistent effort, but once you build up a rating you’ll find it easier.
+You should create a profile that highlights your skills and experiences and list services or gigs that clients can order for a realistic price.
+You should also start applying to jobs; it can take some consistent effort, but once you build up a rating, you’ll find it easier.

 You should also browse job boards like FlexJobs, but they tend to be very competitive.

-Create a LinkedIn and start networking
+Create a LinkedIn account and start networking

 LinkedIn is a social media site for professionals and businesses.
 Here, you can start to build a reputation and gain connections that help you earn some legitimacy in your field.
 Finding work via referrals is really common, and LinkedIn is of great help with that.